gracequantum/tensor/README.md

 ALPS project, Cheng Peng, Chunyu Sun, D. N. Sheng, Grace Song, Hong-Chen Jiang, itensor.org, Le Zhao, Shuo Yang, Thomas P. Devereaux, Wayne Zheng, Xiaoyu Dong, Yifan Jiang, Zheng-Yu Weng

 You can not meet this library without anyone of them.
+And the basic part of this library was developed when (one of) the author R. Sun was a visiting student at Stanford University.
+So R. Sun want to give special thanks to his co-advisors Hong-Chen Jiang, Prof. Thomas P. Devereaux and their postdoctors Yifan Jiang and Cheng Peng.